phoenixperry/cci-ual-pcomp/week09/Week09.md

 # Week 09 - Eagle

-Eagle is a tool used for circuit board layout.
+[Eagle](https://www.autodesk.co.uk/products/eagle/free-download)is a tool used for circuit board layout.
 It is not the only one.
 There is also [KiCad](http://www.kicad-pcb.org/), [DipTrace](https://diptrace.com/), and dozens of others.

 Why Eagle?
 * easy to use